 Extreme heat is a prolonged period of dangerously high temperatures.
 Most often this involves a combination of high air temperatures and high humidity, causing the air to feel even hotter than it is.
 This is known as the heat index.

 Knowing the heat index is important because your body responds as if it is really that hot out.
 This makes dangerous and even deadly heat illnesses much more likely.

-Take these precautions to stay cool in the heat:
+Precautions to stay cool in the heat

 - Limit outdoor activity, especially midday when the sun is hottest.

 - Drink more water than usual and don’t wait until you’re thirsty to drink more.
 Water is better at cooling your body than drinks with sugar.

 Check on family and neighbors

 During periods of extreme heat, check on relatives, neighbors, older adults and other vulnerable community members to ensure they are staying cool and hydrated.
 Those at highest risk include people 65 and older, children younger than two, and people with chronic diseases or mental illness.

 Stay in air conditioned spaces as much as possible.
 A map of cooling spaces open to the public for use during extreme heat is available below.

 As a result of COVID-19, some of the spaces on the map may be closed, have changes in access, hours or capacity, or have mask requirements and other safety guidelines in place.
 Please check the website of the spaces listed on the map before you go.